The Potency of Nature-based Coaching

 This is where nature-based coaching comes in.
 It supports us to overcome our real or imagined barriers, align with a deeper sense of purpose, and find a clear pathway to a more meaningful life.

 Nature-based coaching may be for for you if you want to make changes in your life by sensing into and leading from your heart and body, rather than leading with your ever busy thinking mind, or being led or pushed by someone else’s agenda..

 It's for you if you love the natural world and would enjoy exploring your own life in a way that’s in harmony with nature, honouring its wisdom.

-It’s for you if you feel out of tune with the language and frameworks of the military industrial complex that dominate so many of our mainstream institutions, including our education systems and workplaces.
+It’s for you if you have had enough of the language and frameworks of the corporate machine that dominates so many of our mainstream institutions, including our education systems and workplaces.

 If this sounds good and you’d like to explore whether I’m the right coach for you, please get in touch.

 I offer initial complimentary coaching sessions to people who want to experience nature-based coaching, with no sales pitch or expectation to continue.
 Only then, if you feel that my approach is a good fit for you, we can arrange another call to explore walking on together for as long as you choose.